Key takeaways:

 What’s the role of genetics in colorectal cancer?

 Genetics plays a large role in many cases of colorectal cancer — especially for young adults.
-There are some known genetic conditions that increase risk of colorectal cancer, including Lynch syndrome and familial adenomatous polyposis.
+There are some known genetic conditions that increase the risk of colorectal cancer, including Lynch syndrome and familial adenomatous polyposis.

-Who should get genetic testing?
+Who should get genetic testing for colorectal cancer?

 What are some early symptoms of colorectal cancer?

-• Change in stool habits such as new diarrhea or constipation
+Change in stool habits, such as new diarrhea or constipation

-• Feeling like you still need to have a bowel movement after using the bathroom
+A feeling like you still need to have a bowel movement after using the bathroom

-• Abdominal or pelvic pain
+Abdominal or pelvic pain

-• Unintentional weight loss
+Unintentional weight loss

 Colorectal cancer often doesn’t lead to any symptoms, particularly in early stages.
 This is why screening is important.
 The U.S. Preventive Services Task Force (USPSTF) and the American Cancer Society recommend that adults start screening for colorectal cancer at age 45.